dotnet/docs/docs/core/diagnostics/debug-linux-dumps.md

 Note that collecting core dumps requires either the `SYS_PTRACE` capability or that `createdump` be run with sudo or su.

-## Analyzing dumps on Linux
+## Analyze dumps on Linux

-Dumps (either managed dumps collected with `dotnet-dump` or core dumps collected with `createdump`) can be analyzed with the `dotnet-dump` tool using the `dotnet-dump analyze` command.
-As mentioned previously, `dotnet dump` requires that the environment analyzing the dump has the same OS and architecture as the environment the dump was captured in.
+Both managed dumps collected with `dotnet-dump` and core dumps collected with `createdump` can be analyzed with the `dotnet-dump` tool using the `dotnet-dump analyze` command.
+The `dotnet dump` requires that the environment analyzing the dump has the same OS and architecture as the environment the dump was captured in.

 Alternatively, lldb can be used to analyze core dumps on Linux, which allows analysis of both managed and native frames.
 Lldb uses the SOS extension to debug managed code.
 The [`dotnet-sos`](dotnet-sos.md) CLI tool can be used to install SOS which has [many useful commands](https://github.com/dotnet/diagnostics/blob/master/documentation/sos-debugging-extension.md) for debugging managed code.
 In order to analyze .NET Core dumps, lldb and SOS require the following .NET Core binaries from the environment the dump was created in: